Mallrats (1995) / Comedy

 Screenplay: Kevin Smith

 Perhaps we should be grateful Smith suffered the slings and arrows from the critics for this misfire, as he seemed to take Chasing Amy much more seriously, and consequently made a much better film.
-Mallrats remains a flawed curiosity for most, although some of Smith's biggest fans still herald it as one of his better works as a writer.
+Mallrats remains a flawed curiosity for most, although some of Smith's biggest fans still herald it as one of his better works as a conceptual writer.

 -- The 10th Anniversary Extended Cut DVD adds about 30 minutes of scenes that were previously deleted.
 These very unfunny scenes add almost nothing to the experience except make it longer.
 For die-hard Mallrats fanatics only.